-At its most fundamental level 5S is about eliminating waste, and getting a facility cleaned up and organized.
-This includes establishing a storage location for everything and identifying those locations in a simple way that makes knowing what-goes-where simple and easy.
+At its most fundamental level, 5S is about eliminating waste and getting a facility cleaned up and organized.
+This includes establishing a storage location for everything, and identifying those locations in a simple way.
+Knowing what goes where should be simple and easy.

 Establishing a standard for floor marking is the foundation of your 5S system.
 Your 5S floor marking standard establishes the means by which most location and storage information will be communicated.

 There is a four-level hierarchy of methods for communication.
 The fastest, easiest to understand is color, but using color communicates a limited amount of information.
 Text communicates the most information, but communicates that information slower and with less reliability.
 The use of shapes and symbols are two other methods of communication that fall between color and text.

 Color is the most effective means of communication, and it provides the starting point for your 5S floor marking system.
 Use color to designate pathways and storage locations.
 However, keep in mind that the colors used should not conflict with those used for compliance in OSHA floor marking requirements.
 For example, red floor marking may be used to identify red tag areas.
 However, if red is already being used to identify fire safety equipment, then it should not be used for red tag areas.

 Using Shapes Makes The Message Clear

 It is a common 5S practice to create shadow boards for storing tools.
 The shadow board uses vinyl "cutouts" that have the shape of each tool.
 Tools are placed in the locations that have shapes that exactly match the shape of the tool.
 Color vinyl can be used to make the color of the "shadows" match the color coding on the tool.
 This ensures that each tool is returned to its proper location.

 People quickly recognize shapes, thus shapes communicate information quickly and reliably.